aesiniath/unbeliever/README.markdown

 The working title for the as-yet unpublished text on this topic is _Haskell for Unbelievers_ and so **unbeliever** became the name for this package.
-If you wish to dismiss this library as a giant bikeshedding exercise you would not be wrong.
-Hopefully you'll like the _colour_ of our bikeshed.

 Some goals: